drspliff17/obang/README.md

 "disable_kagi_bangs": true
 ```

-Kagi bangs will not be loaded
+Kagi bangs will not be loaded whilst external files and inline custom
-External files and inline custom bangs continue to work normally
+bangs continue to work normally.

 If this leaves the database empty, `obang` exits with an error